scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/13/17
+Today, I learned about loops.
+A loop makes a function run until a code tells it to stop.
+We did a few practice programs that invoved repeating numbers, then started the dot project.
+I was so close to finishing the project, but time ran out and I needed to write the reflection.
+My problem was in the print statement in the last line of code.
+This was my issue with the clock project too.
+I was one piece away from finishing, and I could not figure out what was wrong.
+With this project, I need to figure out how to get the x value because it goes down but not right.
+I tried multiplying, adding, and many other ways, but ended up with the same problem.
+I am hoping to figure this out soon.
+I believe that multiplying the y by 2 or squaring it to make it stretch to whatever the y is.

+# Reflection
 ## 7/12/17
 Today, I learned about if and else statements, as well as string manipulation.
 I applied what I learned to a clock project.
 First, we made the clock work by using strings and if/else statements.
 After testing/fixing the code, it displayed the first and second numbers.
 Then, we took it a step further and converted military time to normal time for times in the morning and evening.
 Now, I need to convert standard time to military time.
 Instead of subtracting 12, I will add 12 and remove the am/pm.
 For example, 10:30 PM in military time would be 22:30.
 We get this by adding 12 to the first time.
 I learned so much today, and am very happy we did such a tough project.
 I learned how to think through a problem in code, and how to fully understand what the requirements are.